Kamundos/Kamundos/README.md

 **👀 Outside of school I enjoy:**

-- Eating carbs: All forms of bread and pasta are my life.
 - 👩🏽‍💻 Writing: I run a blog [natlynn.com](https://natlynn.com), where I share tips about lifestyle living.
 - 📚 Learning: As I'm still new, I love expanding my knowledge bandwidth.
 Recommend me your favorite LinkedIN Learning Courses.